By Amitai B.

 Greenplum, Postgres-XL and more are just some of these tools.
 For now, I will describe how Citusdata does it.

 Citus is a distributed database that combines the low-latency requests that power real-time applications with high throughput, interactive analytics on billions of events.

 Citus does this by extending PostgreSQL to distribute your workload across multiple hosts, leveraging the memory, storage, and processing power of multiple machines.

-Citus distributes the data across a cluster of commodity servers.
-Incoming SQL queries are then parallel processed across these servers.
+It distributes the data across a cluster of commodity servers.
+Incoming SQL queries are then processed in parallel across these servers.

 One of the PostgreSQL instances in the cluster is the Citus master.
 The master stores metadata about the shards, and the worker PostgreSQL instances (Citus workers).
 All interaction with the database is done with the master through standard PostgreSQL API.
 All the data is distributed across the workers.
-Each table is logical “sharded”, it means that it is spread between shards according to the selected column.
+Each table is logical “sharded” which means it is spread between shards according to the selected column.
 It enables the scale-out feature.
-Each shard is replicated on at least two of the workers, as a result, the loss of a single machine does not impact data availability.
+Each shard is replicated on at least two of the workers.
+As a result, the loss of a single machine does not impact data availability.

-NewSQL databases are new type of databases that allow both data integrity and scalability in a low cost.
-They can either be build with new architecture that stored the data on memory, or expand the capabilities on existing databases.
+NewSQL databases allow both data integrity and scalability at a low cost.
+They can either be built with new architecture that stored the data, or can expand the capabilities on existing databases.

 What lies ahead?
 I believe that the traditional RDBMS will adopt the concepts of NewSQL by implementing them or by acquiring technologies that integrate them into their products.
 In the future, all databases will support scaling-out and distribution.